II.A. Registration Eligibility

-Students who are currently enrolled in Graduate School degree programs are encouraged to pre-register for the following semester according to the published schedule.
-Those on an approved Leave of Absence must contact the Graduate School to request reinstatement in order to participate in pre-registration for the semester of their return.
+Students who are currently enrolled in Graduate School degree programs are encouraged to register for the following semester according to the published schedule.
+Those on an approved Leave of Absence must contact the Graduate School to request reinstatement in order to participate in registration for the semester of their return.
 Newly enrolling students will register shortly before the start of their first semester.
 Dates will be published by the Office of the University Registrar.

-The Graduate School will provide tuition scholarships to graduate students in Main Campus programs on the recommendation of their Director of Graduate Studies.
+The Graduate School will provide tuition scholarships to graduate students in Main Campus programs.
 The scholarship will cover enrollment in one approved language course per semester.

 Award of Language Study Scholarships will be subject to the following conditions: